Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 After graduating from high school in 1963, I took a gap year to work at Macy's Department Store in New York.
 I had to work to save money to go to college.
 While living in Brooklyn, New York I joined the Concord Baptist Church which was within walking distance down the street from where I lived.

 The late Gardner C. Taylor was the longtime pastor.
-During one of his sermons, he said we should be so much like Jesus that the angels would have to ask, "Which is which?"
+During one of his sermons, he said we should be so much like Jesus that if we were standing side by side, the angels would have to ask, "Which is which?"

 When I graduated from seminary many years later in 1998, I wrote to Dr. Taylor and reminded him of what he had said.
 He sent a letter to be included in my souvenir journal.
 He said he was glad he had something to do with my spirituality and my becoming an ordained minister.